About identification management

 Descriptions of the elements and their relationships

-An Entity can be a person or machine that can present a Credential to a Relying Party providing them with assurance that certain identification management processes have been previously carried out.
+An Entity can be a person or machine that presents a Credential to a Relying Party, providing them with assurance that certain identification management processes have been previously carried out.

-The process the Credential Provider undertakes to provide an Entity with a Credential.
+The process a Credential Provider undertakes to provide an Entity with a Credential.

-The process of an Entity presenting a Credential to the Relying Party.
+The process of an Entity presenting a Credential to a Relying Party.

 Relying party becoming a Credential Provider

 A Relying Party (or organisation) can become a Credential Provider when they have completed an enrolment process and decide to establish a credential that will be relied upon by other Relying Parties in the future.
 For example, a passport, practicing licence, or staff access card.